COVID-19 cases in Brookhaven and Dunwoody ZIP codes increase by 34 - Reporter Newspapers

 COVID-19 diagnoses in Brookhaven and Dunwoody’s main ZIP codes rose about 34 cases in three days, according to a DeKalb County Board of Health case tracker.

-Reports in Dunwoody’s 30338 ZIP code increased from at least 2,228 confirmed cases of the infectious virus to approximately 2,243 diagnoses.
-The tally in Dunwoody’s other main ZIP code, 30346, rose by one case.
+Reports in Dunwoody’s 30338 ZIP code increased from at least 2,265 confirmed cases of the infectious virus to approximately 2,279 diagnoses.
+The tally in Dunwoody’s other main ZIP code, 30346, rose by three cases.

 Among all DeKalb County positive cases, 7.9% were hospitalized and 1.6% have died.